eniac/Beaver/README.md

 Please follow the command below **in order** to obtain the snapshot frequency without or with parallelism, when `|G|=2` (requiring 6 xl170 nodes), remember to replace `leoyu` and `.ssh/leoyu` with your CloudLab username and SSH private key path:

-1. Run config subcommand without parallelism: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o config`.
+1. Run config subcommand without parallelism (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o config`.

 2. Copy all printed switch commands starting with the line with enable (inclusive) to the CloudLab switch console.
 Remember to hit `ENTER` to ensure the appearance of the `DellEMC>` prompt before and after copying the commands per guidance above.

-3. Run experiment with `|G|=2` without parallelism (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o run`
+3. Run experiment with `|G|=2` without parallelism (~1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -s 2 -o run`

 4. The digest of the experiment including the snapshot frequency number will be printed on the terminal and saved to `results/freq/freq_2_<timestamp>.txt`.
-One may run step 3 multiple times.
+One can run step 3 multiple times to sample multiple measurements.

 5. Run experiment with `|G|=2` with parallelism (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu rate -p -s 2 -o run`
    * Note that this experiment shares the same switch configuration so no need to execute the clear phase after the previous run and the config phase before this run.